AIESEC: Awards and recognition

-In July 2015 AIESEC was recognized for the 9th time on the WorldBlu list of "Most Freedom Centred Workplaces."
-An organization makes it onto the WorldBlu List through a rigorous Freedom at Work assessment process completed by employees.
-The assessment evaluates the overall design of an organization along a fear-based to freedom-centred continuum in three core areas: leadership, individual performance and systems and processes.
+In July 2015, AIESEC was recognized for the ninth time on the WorldBlu list of "Most Freedom Centred Workplaces."
+Organizations are included on the list based on a Freedom at Work assessment completed by employees.
+The assessment evaluates organizational design on a spectrum from fear-based to freedom-centred across leadership, individual performance, and systems and processes.
+The recognition reflects AIESEC’s commitment to fostering an autonomous workplace culture.

 Members

-As of 2018, AIESEC is found in 126 countries and territories worldwide, including:
+As of 2023, AIESEC is found in 100+ countries and territories worldwide, including: